 How can making healthy lifestyle choices affect my bone health?

 One of the most important factors in promoting bone health and preventing osteoporosis is making healthy lifestyle choices.
 Healthy lifestyle choices should begin as early as during pregnancy and should continue throughout the life span.
 The earlier that prevention measures are taken, the greater the benefit to bone health.
 It is important for all individuals including those with a strong genetic tendency (family history) for osteoporosis to practice healthy lifestyle choices.
-Practicing healthy lifestyle choices will help you reach your peak bone mass in youth and promote healthy bones in adulthood.
+Making healthy choices will help you reach your peak bone mass in youth and promote healthy bones later in life.

 What lifestyle choices can increase my risk for osteoporosis?